What is a Transformer Converter?

 What you need to realize is this isn’t a big spinning generator, cranking out amps and volts.
 It’s a big spinning motor, that’s running on single phase power through the use of capacitors.

-The catch is they sell you an over sized converter.
+So the rotary manufacturer’s sell you an over sized converter.
 The extra large motor is not doing any work, so now there’s ‘surplus energy’ in the motor.
 You are stealing a portion of it to run your load motor.
 Simple right?

 It comes down to two practical reasons; business economics and usability.